gamtiq/mixing/README.md

 * `filter`: `Function | RegExp` - Function or regular expression that can be used to select elements that should be copied.
 * `otherName`: `Object` - Defines "renaming table" for copied elements.
 * `change`: `Function | Object` - Function or object that gives ability to change values that should be copied.

+### .assign(destination: Object, ...source: Object);

+Copy values of all of the own properties from one or more source objects to the target object (similar to `Object.assign`).

 ### .change(source: Array | Object, change: Function | Object);